firebolt-db/godocs/docs/Guides/managing-your-organization/managing-accounts.md

 ## Switch accounts

-### SQL
-TBD
+To switch the account you are using:

 ### UI
-Click on your login button, the current account will be marked.
+Click on your login button - the current account will be marked.
 Choose an account you would like to switch to.

 <img src="../../assets/images/switch_account.png" alt="Switch account" width="500"/>